stellashiding/Deeproject/README.md

 Current research topics include:

-- failure onset and propagation across turns
+- failure onset and propagation across turns;
-- RHCA core plus domain-specific adaptation
+- stable evaluation constructs with domain-specific adaptation;
-- evidence localization
+- evidence localization;
-- human–AI evaluator disagreement
+- human–AI evaluator disagreement;
-- reviewer reliability and adjudication
+- reviewer reliability and adjudication;
-- moving from aggregate patterns to individual traces
+- movement from aggregate patterns to individual traces;
-- converting confirmed failures into concrete actions
+- conversion of confirmed failures into concrete actions.

 ## Research publication focus

 The product can support research publications on:

-- design requirements for long-horizon AI evaluation tools
+- design requirements for long-horizon AI evaluation tools;
-- connecting user experience with system evidence
+- connecting user experience with system evidence;
-- balancing standardized evaluation with domain adaptation
+- balancing standardized evaluation with domain adaptation;
-- presenting automated scores and human disagreement
+- presenting automated scores and human disagreement;
-- supporting evidence-based human review
+- supporting evidence-based human review;
-- turning evaluation findings into model or product improvement
+- turning evaluation findings into model or product improvement;
-- researcher and practitioner workflows for behavioral AI assurance
+- researcher and practitioner workflows for behavioral AI assurance.

 Suggested study tasks:

 1. Inspect a user-facing interaction.
 2. Open the linked trace.
 3. Identify where the failure begins.
-4. Review RHCA scores and evidence.
+4. Review behavioral scores and evidence.
 5. Agree with or override an evaluation.
 6. Examine reviewer disagreement.
 7. Customize or critique one domain criterion.